Fraud Investigations and the crucial connection with transcription services

 But in questioning someone, it is important to have a thoroughly accurate record of the interview.
 This is because the one suspected of fraud may make significant statements or even give themselves away with what they say.
 The point is you have to be absolutely sure of what they are saying.
 In this regard, transcribing the entire interview is a crucial point, as the written form of a statement can easily be checked and confirmed throughout the entire investigation.
-When an interview like this is transcribed, the investigators can easily go over the salient points without having to go back to the audio or video interview itself.
+By using an interview transcription service, the investigators can easily go over the salient points without having to go back to the audio or video interview itself.
 The transcribed interview will also serve as evidence and as a mark on that person’s record, whether the case has been settled or will go a step further.

 In any eventuality, preparedness is crucial.
 What people say can and will be held against them, but even more so when it can clearly be seen in written form.

 Join our list of global clients today and feel safe in the knowledge that your transcription will be dealt with by true professionals.